 - Share the Load of the strategy-shaping diagnostic and analytical work, knowing that better questions get better answers

-- Realize that Asking for an Objective Opinion isn’t a Sign of Weakness, that’s just the ego-centric machoism style of thinking yesterday’s leaders were indoctrinated with
+- Realize that Asking for an Objective Opinion isn’t a Sign of Weakness, that’s just the style of thinking yesterday’s leaders were indoctrinated with

 Relying primarily on the corporate intelligence that resides solely within your own organization is like relying on a radar system that tracks only your planes and troupe movements.
-And if you’re too busy to think much about any of these factors, hire someone else to.
+And it’s a strength to recognize you’re too busy to spend much time on any of these factors: hire someone else to.